Mikulas or Devils Forge

 The Dutch brought this tradtion to the young United States or even before that to their colonies (New Amsterdam, now New York) and it became the basis for the Santa Claus tradition which shifted to Christmas Eve.

 In the Czech Republic, mostly there are special actions on the Saturday before December 6.
-In our Smithy, we follow the tradition of Devel's Forging.
-In the Smithy, devels are forgning chains and other objects.
-In the living quarters, people can taste typical seasonal sweets and food, and special activites are organized for children.
+In our Smithy, we follow the tradition of Devel's Forging, with devil forgning chains and other objects.
+In the living quarters, people can taste typical seasonal sweets and food, and special activites like sugar-painting ginger breads, are organized for children.